-International & US HS Code & Tarrif Code Lookup
+2023 International & US HS Code & Harmonized Tariff Code Lookup

-Use this HS and tariff code lookup tool to find six-digit Harmonized Codes for international shipping and accurately classify your goods for global trade.
+Use this HS and harmonized tariff code list lookup tool to find the six-digit Harmonized Codes for international shipping and accurately classify your goods for global trade.

 This Harmonized System calculator provides duty estimates where applicable.
 Click here to find out more about duty estimates.

-HS Codes, also known as the Harmonized Commodity Description and Coding System, or simply the Harmonized System, are a standardized international system to classify globally traded products.
+HS Codes (or HTS Codes), also known as the Harmonized Commodity Description and Coding System, or simply the Harmonized System, are a standardized international system to classify globally traded products.
 The system was first implemented in 1988 and is currently maintained by the World Customs Organization.
 The HS Convention, signed in 1983, has over 205 member countries.
-As signatories, each country agrees to classify its tariff and duty structure according to the HS Code categories.
+As signatories, each country agrees to classify its HS tariff code and duty structure according to the HS Code categories.

 The Harmonized System is used to ease global trade by creating unified categories to classify different types of goods.

 The Harmonized System categorizes about 5,000 commodity groups in simple six-digit codes, broken down into 21 Harmonized System sections, 96 Harmonized System chapters, and thousands of headings.